 “The European Union expects everyone in Ukraine to behave responsibly with a view to protect the unity, sovereignty, independence, and territorial integrity of the country.
 I call on everyone to abide by the rule of the law and the constitution,” EU foreign affairs chief Catherine Ashton said.

-Back in Lviv, the city, of 800,000 people, settled down to a quiet night on Saturday.
+Back in Lviv, the city, home to 800,000 people, settled down to a quiet night on Saturday.

-With no police, the streets are patrolled by groups of five or six men, some wearing yellow vests or carrying self-made ID badges with their photos and the legend Samo-Obrona, or “Self-Defence,” the name of the volunteer squads formed in the past few days.
+With no police, the streets were patrolled by groups of five or six men, some wearing yellow vests or carrying self-made ID badges with their photos and the legend Samo-Obrona, meaning “Self-Defence" - the name of the volunteer squads formed in the past few days.

-Lviv shops have put posters in the windows which show an open palm against a balaklava-clad face and which say “Anarchists.
+Many shops also put posters in the windows that displayed an open palm against a balaklava-clad face and which said: “Anarchists.
 Stop!
-Do not destroy your own city.”
+Do not destroy your own city".

-On Sunday morning, thousands of people plan to get on free busses to Staryj Sambir, a village near the Polish border, for the funeral of Bohdan Solchanyk, a history teacher, who was shot in Kiev last Thursday.
+On Sunday morning, thousands of people plan to get on free busses to Staryj Sambir, a village near the Polish border, for the funeral of Bohdan Solchanyk, a local history teacher and Maidan protester, who was shot in Kiev last Thursday.

-Asked by EUobserver if she is scared about the future, Svitlana, 23, a children’s entertainer and a Solchanyk family friend, said: “I’m optimistic.
+“I’m optimistic.
 Maybe it’s just my nature.
 Or maybe it’s because I’m from Lviv.
-Everybody knows everybody else here and we will take care of each other no matter what happens.”
+Everybody knows everybody else here and we will take care of each other no matter what happens," she said.

-She added: “So many people have died, so it can’t be for nothing.
+“So many people have died, so it can’t be for nothing.
 Things must change for the better now," she said.